JohnnyOak85/DiscordBot/README.md

 List banned users, list all users with strikes, list a user's strikes.

 * Others:
-Clear lines, list commands, give information on one command, give the moderator role to a user, list all rules.
+Clear lines, list commands, give information on one command.

 **Automated Tasks**